WAEC (AM)

-WAEC (860 kHz) is an AM radio station in Atlanta, Georgia, broadcasting a Christian talk format.
-The station is owned by Beasley Broadcast Group, Inc., through licensee Beasley Media Group, LLC, and is known on-air as "Love 860".
+WAEC (860 kHz) was an AM radio station in Atlanta, Georgia, The station was owned by Beasley Broadcast Group, Inc., through licensee Beasley Media Group Licenses, LLC.
+It operated from 1948 to 2024.

-The station's programming features a wide variety of local and national ministries including J. Vernon McGee, Albert Pendarvis, Ken Hagin and local pastors.
-WAEC also broadcasts health, lifestyle, and entertainment programs.

 Originally a 1,000-watt daytime-only station, in the mid-1980s WAEC increased power to 5,000 watts, then was licensed for a 24-hour signal with 500 watts during nighttime hours and 2,500 watts during critical hours.
-The station uses a non-directional antenna during daytime and critical hours, and a directional antenna system at night.
-The broadcast towers are located near the Flat Shoals Road exit of Interstate 20 in Atlanta.
+The station used a non-directional antenna during daytime and critical hours, and a directional antenna system at night.
+The broadcast towers were located near the Flat Shoals Road exit of Interstate 20 in Atlanta.

 History

 WERD

 WERD was the first radio station owned and operated by African Americans.
-The station was established in Atlanta, Georgia in 1948.
+The station was established in Atlanta, Georgia, in 1948.
 Though WDIA in Memphis was on the air a year earlier carrying black-oriented programming, the station was not owned by African Americans.

 Jesse B. Blayton Sr., an accountant, bank president, and Atlanta University professor, purchased WERD in 1949 for $50,000.
 He changed the station format to "black appeal" and hired his son Jesse Jr. as station manager.
 "Jockey" Jack Gibson was hired soon after, and by 1951 was the most popular DJ in Atlanta.
 The station was housed in the Masonic building on Auburn Avenue, then one of the wealthiest black neighborhoods in the United States.
-Located in that same building was the headquarters of the new Southern Christian Leadership Conference, led by Martin Luther King Jr. It has been said that King would beat the roof of the office with a broomstick as a signal to send the microphone down when he wanted to make public addresses.
+Located in that same building was the headquarters of the new Southern Christian Leadership Conference, led by Martin Luther King Jr. It has been said that Dr. King had his offices right under the radio station.
+A WERD staffer would let the microphone out the window to the first floor, and Dr. King would bring the microphone in his window and make a speech.

-Blayton sold the station in 1968, and in 1969 its call letters were changed to WXAP.
+Blayton sold the station in 1968, and on January 3, 1972, its call sign was changed to WXAP.